Cecil Jones Academy Catering

 Opening times are from 10.55am until 11.15am.

 A full and varied menu is available from our Café with a free breakfast service before school, break time and lunch time service.
 There is a variety of food offered every day, ranging from sandwiches to a hot cooked meal.
-A meal deal is offered which includes a variety of main courses, the pudding of the day or fruit and a drink.
+A meal deal is offered which includes a variety of main courses, the pudding of the day or fruit or a drink.
 The meal deal costs students £2.20 and opening times are from 1.15pm until 1.55pm.

 As your children spend much of their time in school, they need nutritious food for long-term good health.
 A healthy, balanced diet also helps your child learn in the classroom and leads to improved educational outcomes.